Venice Health & Beauty

 835 Lincoln Blvd., Venice

-We're big fans of this Montauk studio, so we were thrilled when they opened their second beach town location—on the West Coast.
-Co-yoga directors Kyle Miller and Sian Gordon have converted their Lincoln Boulevard space into an airy paradise that smells more like white sage and Diptyque candles than a sweaty yoga studio.
+We're big fans of this Montauk studio, so we were thrilled when it opened a second beach-town location—on the West Coast.
+Yoga directors Kyle Miller and Sian Gordon have converted their Lincoln Boulevard space into an airy paradise that smells more like white sage and Diptyque candles than a sweaty yoga studio.
 The aesthetic matches the beachy interiors of the Montauk space, with white walls, teal floors, and geometric neon wall murals by local artist Carly Margolis.
-While the studio interior has obvious appeal, the teaching is where they really shine.
-The overall vibe is laid back—no heat, no mirrors, and definitely no weights—with a meditation and healthy Sevasana built into every class.
-And while clear direction and game-changing adjustments will make 75 minutes go by extraordinarily fast, there’s nothing about this that’s easy: expect to sweat (a lot) and to feel it the next day.
+While the studio interior has obvious appeal, the teaching is what really shines.
+The overall vibe is laid-back—no heat, no mirrors, and definitely no weights—with a meditation and healthy Savasana built into every class.
+And while clear direction and game-changing adjustments will make seventy-five minutes go by extraordinarily fast, there’s nothing about this that’s easy: Expect to sweat (a lot) and to feel it the next day.

 2570 Lincoln Blvd, Venice

 We've quickly grown to love this bright, clean, chic studio, which is the newest addition to the Modo Yoga chain (there are locations throughout the country).
 Specializing in hot yoga, the schedule offers a good mix to keep your practice interesting (the music flow is our go-to).
 Bonus: A clean locker room with ample showers makes an early morning workout that much easier.